DivadNojnarg/blogdown_sources/content/about.md

 For the moment, my apps are hosted on my shinyapps.io account.
 However, when my shiny server is ready, I will move everything because I am not very satisfied by the shinyapps.io server performances.

+## 2. Solve the Lorenz model when parameters change

+The second app provides a simple interface where a control panel allows the user to change parameters, initial conditions together with solver options.
+Equations are integrated and results are available in a table.
+Additionally, 3D space graph as well as phase plane projections are displayed on demand.

+<iframe src="https://dgranjon.shinyapps.io/lorenz_2_parameters/" style="width: 700px; height: 700px; border: none; overflow: hidden;"></iframe>

+ * Remarks

+ I will update this app, as soon as possible.

 <!--### How to include a video

 {{< youtube w7Ft2ymGmfc >}}